jnear/cs3110-data-privacy/index.md

 Click [here](https://jnear.github.io/cs3110-data-privacy/projects) for more complete information.

-## CS Student Research Day & Extra Credit

-We will **not hold class** on **Friday, September 15**.
-I encourage you to attend [CS Student Research Day](https://go.uvm.edu/6v091) and learn about the awesome research being done by CS students at UVM!

-- If you attend **one full session** of talks (or 4 talks total), **take brief notes on the talks you hear**, and **send the notes to me via email by 11:59pm on September 16**, I will give **1% extra credit to your final grade in the course**

 ## Schedule

 Note that class will **not** be held on the following dates:

-- Monday, September 4 (Labor Day)
+- Monday, September 2 (Labor Day)
-- Friday, September 15 (please attend [CS Student Research Day](https://go.uvm.edu/6v091)
-- Friday, October 13 (Fall Recess)
+- Friday, October 11 (Fall Recess)
-- November 20-24 (Thanksgiving)
+- November 25-29 (Thanksgiving)

-Note that class will be **asynchronous** on the following dates:

-- Wednesday, September 27
-- Friday, September 29
-- Friday, October 27
-- Monday, October 30

 Important due dates: